dbaumgarten/yodk/vscode-yolol/README.md

 Clone repository.
 Copy the directory vscode-yolol to your vscode extension directory.
 Run ```npm install``` in the copied directory.
-Place the yodk executable (or a symlink to it) in the bin folder.
+Place the yodk executable (or a symlink to it) in the bin folder or set the environment variable YODK_EXECUTABLE to the path to your yodk binary.

 # ATTENTION
 This extension is still work-in-progress, does contain bugs and may break any time.